1st Note

 PA-88H vs RP35

-The PA-88H scores higher in Portability, while the RP35 edges ahead in Beginner.
-Choose the PA-88H if you prioritize portability.
+The PA-88H scores higher in portability, while the RP35 is stronger in beginner support.
+Choose the PA-88H if portability matters most.

 Ringway RP35 →